UTMediaCAT/Voyage/README.md

 * [pip](https://pip.pypa.io/en/latest/installing.html)

-Install all of the following api's on terminal/cmd
+Install all of the following api's on terminal

 * PyMongo 2.7.2 :` pip install pymongo==2.7.2`
 * Django 1.7 : 	`pip install Django==1.7`
 * Newspaper 0.0.8: [click this](https://github.com/codelucas/newspaper/archive/3573217c7468a23a2690aa9c3930e3f3990cb382.zip) to download, extract then run commands:`pip install -r requirements.txt` then `python setup.py install`
 * dateutil 1.5: [Click this](https://labix.org/download/python-dateutil/python-dateutil-1.5.tar.gz) to download, extract and then `python setup.py install`
 * Tweepy : 	`pip install tweepy`

+If any problem occurs, please contact one of us on the email address listed above.

 ##Usage